Termite identification guide for Idaho homeowners

 • 2Subterranean termites are the only species found in Idaho

-• 4Termite swarmers appear similar to carpenter ant swarmers but have key differences
+• 4Termite swarmers look similar to carpenter ant swarmers but have key differences

-• 5Carpenter ants cause similar damage and are more common in Idaho
+• 5Carpenter ants cause similar damage and show up in Boise far more often than termites

 Termites in Idaho: Understanding the Risk